How can we help you?

 If the tooth is painful, sharp, or sensitive, try to avoid chewing on that side until you are seen.

-If you develop a toothache, it is best to contact the clinic and arrange an appointment so the cause can be properly assessed.
-Tooth pain can have many causes, including decay, infection, cracks, gum problems, or clenching and grinding.
+If you develop a toothache, the most important step is to contact our clinic to arrange an appointment so the cause of the pain can be professionally assessed.
+Tooth pain can result from many different factors, including dental decay, infection, cracked teeth, gum problems, or clenching and grinding (bruxism).

-If the pain is severe, worsening, associated with swelling, or affecting your sleep, this should be assessed as soon as possible.
+If your pain is severe, worsening, associated with facial swelling, or affecting your ability to sleep, it should be assessed as soon as possible.
+These symptoms can sometimes indicate an underlying infection that requires prompt clinical attention.